-Scott McCloud, a twelve-time Harvey and Eisner Award nominee, uses a comic book to explain and analyze the medium of comic books themselves, showing how words, lines, colors, symbols, panels and pictures all come together to create a unique and one-of-a-kind storytelling experience.
-Looking back at the 3000 year history of the art form, McCloud shows how this unique genre is just as important and valid as film and prose in his own funny and profound manner.
+Scott McCloud, a 12-time Harvey and Eisner Award nominee, uses a comic book to explain and analyze the medium of comic books themselves, showing how words, lines, colors, symbols, panels and pictures all come together to create a unique and one-of-a-kind storytelling experience.
+Looking back at the 3,000-year history of the art form, McCloud shows how this unique genre is just as important and valid as film and prose in his own funny and profound manner.

 With the Fire on High by Elizabeth Acevedo

 Ever since she got pregnant freshman year, Emoni Santiago's life has been about making the tough decisions--doing what has to be done for her daughter and her abuela.
-The one place she can let all that go is in the kitchen, where she adds a little something magical to everything she cooks, turning her food into straight-up goodness.
-Even though she dreams of working as a chef after she graduates, Emoni knows that it's not worth her time to pursue the impossible.
-Yet despite the rules she thinks she has to play by, once Emoni starts cooking, her only choice is to let her talent break free.
+The one place she can let all that go is in the kitchen, where she adds a little something magical to everything she cooks.
+Despite the rules she thinks she has to play by, once Emoni starts cooking, her only choice is to let her talent break free.
 Read a sample.